wzscq/crvframe/README.md

 Choose a meaningful name for the database of the app.Here we create a database with name **demodb**.

 ## Init app database
+From this code repository,find the file /initapp/init_app_database.sql, this is the init script for crvframe app database.
+Use MySQL client to connect to the MySQL server, use the database **demodb** created last step.
+Run this init script in **demodb** database.

+## Create app configuration
+In the directory of application conifiguration files,create the a sub directory for the app.

+The directory name must be the same as the app database name.

+For this guid, we create a sub directory named demodb in /root/crvframe/apps:

+    mkdir  /root/crvframe/apps/demodb

+From this code repository,find the folder /initapp/init_app_conf, copy all of the files and sub folders in the folder to the app configuration directory /root/crvframe/apps/demodb.